-None, because you will enjoy the show anyway.
+None, because you'll enjoy the show anyway.
 Since 1997 it has been the number one musical in New York, do you think everyone spoke English?
 Clearly not.
 In this musical, literally, words are superfluous.
-The scenery, makeup and music will be more than enough.
+The scenery, the makeup and the music will be more than enough.

 In fact, musicals in English, because of their combination of film, dance and music, are an entertaining and very effective resource for practicing and learning the language.
-It has been proven that music activates more parts of the brain than any other human stimulus, so you will make a 2 for 1!
+It has been proven that music activates more parts of the brain than any other human stimulus, so you'll make a 2-for-1!

 The great story of Disney's "The Lion King" is the best musical to learn this language because of its dialogues and simple vocabulary and the perfect fusion between British and American English, which will allow you to recognize the different accents.
-You will take an intensive course.
+You will take a crash course.

 Is the "Lion King" musical accessible to people with disabilities?

 If you want to check the accessibility of a show, the Theatre Access NYC platform has created a pioneering initiative so that, through their website, you can check which performances have adaptations and which do not.
 You can also find out if it is an autism-friendly performance, the location of the seats for wheelchairs and the accessible route to follow inside the venue.

-Do you have to dress up to attend this Broadway musical?
+Do you have to be in costume to attend this Broadway musical?